• Skip to main content

 Helping Ideas Speak Volumes

-I’ve always been fascinated with words, how design could transform their meaning and elevate the words beyond the usual.
+I’ve always been fascinated with words, and how design could transform their meaning and elevate the words beyond the usual.

 Early in my career, I discovered this with the logo I designed for the New York City Ballet: